Guide to designing off-grid and hybrid solar systems

 AC-Coupled PV sizing

-In AC-coupled systems, the solar inverter size is often limited by the inverter-charger power rating (kW).
+In AC-coupled off-grid systems, the solar inverter size is often limited by the inverter-charger power rating (kW).
 For example, the Victron Multiplus and Quattro inverter-chargers can only be AC-coupled with an inverter ratio of 1:1, meaning the solar inverter (AC) power rating must be the same as the inverter-charger AC power rating.
-I.e. a 5kW solar inverter is the largest size which can be AC-coupled with a 5kW Multiplus inverter-charger.
-Note, more solar can be added using DC-coupling with a Victron system.
+A 5kW solar inverter is the largest size and can be AC-coupled with a 5kW Multiplus inverter charger.
+Note that more solar can be added using DC-coupling with a Victron system.
 Learn more about the Victron AC-coupling factor 1 rule.
 In comparison, the Selectronic SP PRO inverter ratio is 1:2, meaning it can have double the solar inverter AC capacity connected.
 For example, a 5kW SP PRO can be AC-coupled with 2 x 5kW Fronius solar inverters or one large 8.2kW Fronius inverter.

-*NOTE: When designing a ‘managed’ AC-coupled off-grid system, the solar inverter will need to be compatible with the inverter charger.
-For example, Selectronic certified or ‘Scert’ inverters are modified to enable precision battery charge control using direct communication.
-In comparison, Victron and SMA AC coupled off-grid systems generally use frequency shifting.
+*IMPORTANT: When designing ‘managed’ AC-coupled off-grid systems using a solar inverter, the inverter must be compatible with the battery inverter to ensure the power output can be ramped down when the battery is full and the loads are low.
+For example, in Selectronic AC-coupled off-grid systems, a modified ‘Scert’ inverter is required to enable precision battery charge control using direct communication.
+In comparison, Victron and SMA AC-coupled off-grid systems generally use frequency shifting to manage the solar inverter’s power output.
 This is adequate but not as precise and can affect some sensitive electronic appliances.

 DC-Coupled PV sizing